-Our website www.kidneycancer.org.au has been prepared by Kidney Health Australia, with the assistance and support of Pfizer Oncology and Novartis Oncology via an unrestricted educational grant.
+OUR SUPPORTERS - Our site www.kidneycancer.org.au prepared by Kidney Health Australia, with support of Pfizer Oncology and Novartis Oncology via unrestricted educational grant.

 Disclaimer: Information provided is intended as an introduction to this topic and not meant to substitute for your doctor's or health professional's advice.
 All care is taken to ensure this information is relevant and applicable to each Australian state.
 Kidney Health Australia recognises each person's experience is individual and variations do occur in treatment and management due to personal circumstances.
 Consult a healthcare professional for specific treatment recommendations.